-Sexual Assault Lawyer – Glenn Mills – Delaware County, PA
+Sexual Assault Lawyer – Glenn Mills – Delaware County, Media, PA

 Sexual assault is one of the most horrific abuses an individual can face.
 This is made even truer by the fact that the majority of sexual assault cases were perpetrated by an individual the victim felt comfortable with – someone that they knew.
 If you’ve been the victim of this crime, you might find yourself unsure as to how you need to proceed and what the legal process might entail.
 Attorney James H. Bonner, Esquire, can help reassure you and explain the steps to be taken as you move forward with your case and your life.
 An experienced sexual assault attorney in Pennsylvania, in other words, is an important individual to have on your side when the time comes to uphold your rights in the legal system.

 In theory, it seems as though sexual assault cases should be fairly straightforward.
 You might be surprised, however, to see just how many different factors are taken into consideration to ensure that as many victims as possible are able to have their voices heard.
 The term itself references sexual behavior or contact that occurs without the clear and explicit consent of all parties involved.
 This can include a variety of situations, including:

 - Unwanted Sexual Touching (Fondling)

 - Attempted Rape

 - Forcing the victim to be party to sexual acts, including oral sex and penetration.

 - Actual penetration of the body of the victim.

 Note that the above are not listed in any particular order, nor is the list exhaustive.
 If you think that you have been the victim of sexual assault, a knowledgeable lawyer can help look at your case and discuss how the law might see it.